 Difficultly staying asleep during the night could be a result of a number of issues, including night-time low or highs, or sleep apnea (which can be common in people with type 2 diabetes who are overweight).
-The most important thing you can do is ensure your blood sugars are at normal levels when you go to bed – neither high nor low – and get at least six to eight hours of sleep per night.
+The most important thing you can do is ensure your blood sugars are at normal levels when you go to bed – neither high nor low – and get at least seven to eight hours of sleep per night.

 Take your medications as prescribed.

 Taking your medications exactly as prescribed by your healthcare team is very important.
 Whether you take pills, injectable medications, or insulin, your medication helps ensure that your blood sugar levels are at target.

 Delaying or skipping medication doses altogether can increase your risk of hyperglycemia, as well as the complications of diabetes.